dustinwloring1988/learn-nanochat/readme.md

 #### Challenge 14
 Train the baby model from challenge 13 on a single GPU.
 The point of this is to get an environment set up to work with a GPU and to make sure device is set/used properly in the code so far.
 I'll still need to add in validation, metrics, and checkpointing before scaling up.

+#### Challenge 15
+Sticking with GPU for a bit, understand how to calculate the GPU memory needed for the model.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.